-Christmas cake is to British Christmas what nougat is to Spanish Christmas.
-There is no house in which it is not present, as the English are very traditional when it comes to these things.
-It is a rather heavy cake, made with dried fruit and nuts galore, which is usually soaked in liquor.
-And I say “usually” because there are those who prefer to taste the fruit without it being masked by alcohol.
-I love the touch of alcohol in this cake, specifically the cognac.
-I am a drunk, what can I do.
+Christmas cake is to a British Christmas what turrón is to a Spanish one.
+There isn’t a home where it’s not present; when it comes to these things, the English are as traditional as can be.
+It’s quite a hefty cake, made with dried fruits and nuts galore, usually soaked in liqueur.
+And I say "usually" because some prefer to taste the fruit without it being masked by alcohol.
+I love the hint of alcohol in this cake, specifically brandy.
+I'm a little lush, what can I say.

-In order for the cake to be moist, without getting drunk, it is important to prepare it a couple of months in advance.
-Thus, every week, a small amount of alcohol is added and the cake absorbs it better.
-No one should think that the cake can spoil in that time.
+To keep the cake nice and moist without over-soaking it in alcohol, it’s important to make it a couple of months in advance.
+That way, each week, you add a small amount of alcohol and the cake absorbs it better.
+No one should think that in that time the cake could spoil.
 Nothing could be further from the truth.
-The amount of sugar and alcohol is high and it lasts in perfect condition for several weeks.
-Those who do not soak it in alcohol or decorate it usually prepare it two or three days in advance and on Christmas Day it is ready to be devoured.
+The amount of sugar and alcohol is high and it keeps perfectly for several weeks.
+Those who neither soak it in alcohol nor decorate it usually make it two or three days in advance and on Christmas Day it’s ready to be devoured.

 Caractère Revol porcelain plates